youngsecurity/containment-field/README.md

 ### Background

-The Containment Field is an Internal Developer Platform.
+The Containment Field is a cybersecurity hardened hyperconverged infrastructure as code (HCIaC) habitable Internal Developer Platform (IDP).
+The primary function of the Containment Field is to act as a "special forcefield" around Container Desktop Infrastructure as a Service (CDI) as well as traditional Virtual Desktop Infrastructure (VDI).

 #### What is an Internal Developer Platform?